StackVista/stackstate-docs/use/analytics.md

 Below are some queries to get you started and an example of the expected output.
 You can also find more code examples in the StackState UI Analytics environment.

-Get all components which are related to a specific component.
+Get all components related to a specific component.

 {% tabs %}
 {% tab title="Query" %}